Need an idea for a sermon about missions? Here is one

 1"Everyone who calls on the name of the Lord will be saved." -- Joel 2:32

-Edward Lawlor's slogan, "If God's love is for anybody anywhere, it's for everybody everywhere," reminds us of our obligation to spread the Good News of the Gospel to all corners of the world.
-This slogan resonates with key Bible verses such as John 3:16 and Romans 10:13-15, emphasizing the universal nature of God's love and the responsibility of believers to ensure that everyone has the opportunity to hear the Gospel.
-Individually and collectively, we can ensure that the Gospel reaches "everybody everywhere."
+Edward Lawlor's slogan, "If God's love is for anybody anywhere, it's for everybody everywhere," should remind us of what the Bible says in verses like John 3:16 and Romans 10:13-15.
+Both of those verses speak about the universal nature of God's love and the responsibility of believers to make sure everyone everywhere hears the Gospel.

-• More mini-essays in the "Slogans to awaken the Church" series
+More blog posts in the "Slogans to awaken the Church" series

 Mark 16:15 -- Tell everyone everywhere.